Diversity Makes a Difference

 When available, the chart below includes the male to female ratio among Pacific's faculty.

-The ratio of male to female faculty at Pacific is above average.
+The ratio of male to female faculty at Pacific is on par with national averages.

 Higher Than Average Chance your Roommate Will be From Another State

 Would you prefer a college that attracts students from all across the United States?
 If so this may be a good option for you.

 We looked at where each of the school's admitted students lived before attending to create the geographic diversity ranking.

 About 42.3% of the students attending Pacific University come from within Oregon.
 Pacific's rating of #408 makes it above average in this factor.

 The undergraduate student body is split among 21 states (may include Washington D.C.), as shown in the chart below.